scrying-circle/nofi/README.md

 ```
 flutter build [linux|android|windows|chrome|idk]
 ```
 The executable will be located at `build/..somethingsomething../release/bundle`.
 For example, on linux, the path is as follows: `build/linux/x64/release/bundle`.
 It is important to keep the executable in that directory, as it must access external files, but the directory itself can be moved freely.
+There is also an executable at `bundle/data/flutter_assets/assets/clip`.
+Instructions to build this from source can be found [here](https://github.com/scrying-circle/fantastic-octo-enigma).
 ## Controls
 `Ctrl+[i]` selects the `i`th autocomplete suggestion from the top. `Enter` copies the spell render to clipboard, and `Ctrl+Enter` copies the wand evaluation, formatted for Discord. `Esc` closes the program immediately.
 ## Dependencies